 Devices Report displaying Internet & Telecom Benchmarks for All regions and 1000-4999 daily sessions

 The Devices Benchmarking report provides you with valuable information as to how your website is doing on different devices compared to other websites in chosen industries.
 You can use this information to optimize different your website to ensure that it meets industry standards that are expected by your visitors.
 If much of your traffic comes from mobile users, especially compared to overall mobile traffic from benchmarked sites, optimizing your website for mobile could give your website a boost.

 The Benchmarking reports give you valuable comparison data as to how your website is performing in comparison to other websites.
 They let you know if you are falling behind industry standard or if there’s a market segment in which you are performing well and can focus more on.
 The Location and Devices reports give you drilled-down benchmarked data by country and device, helping you find out where you’ve fallen behind or where you’re pulling ahead.

 The Users Flow report is a unique report in Google Analytics that shows you the paths users take through your site in an easy to read flowchart.
 It begins in the country of origin and flows through the first page they land on to every subsequent page until they exit your site.
 Below is an example of the Users Flow report.
 At the top left of the flowchart is a drop-down menu labeled “Level of Detail” that allows you to increase or decrease the number of interactions displayed in the graph.

-Each individual bubble on the flowchart contains further information if it is moused over.
-The pop-up window that displays will show you the number of total sessions on which this page is the starting (or 1st, etc) page and the percentage of users who flowed to another page vs. dropped off your website entirely.
+Each individual bubble on the flowchart contains further information if it is hovered over with the mouse.
+The pop-up window that displays will show you the number of total sessions on which this page is the starting (or 1st, etc.) page and the percentage of users who flowed to another page vs. dropped off your website entirely.